bergeramit/AdvanceOSFinalProject/FinalReport.md

 ### 1.4.1. translating application level rules into eBPFs

-The challenge here stems from the fact that in the application's world (space) we have all the knowledge we need, we have the state, the databases, and more, while the eBPF world has application memroy.
-We need to translate semantic and full context meaning of policy rules into the contextless world of eBPFs.
+The challenge here stems from the fact that in the application's world (space) we have all the knowledge we need, we have the state, the databases access to more containers and applicatoins, and more, while in the eBPF world we are only relying on a very small amount of memory and almost no knowledge of the applications state.
+In other words, we need to translate semantic and full context meaning of policy rules into the contextless world of eBPFs.

 ### 1.4.2. testing and proving validity of this solution